UKAEA industry projects deliver advances in fusion maintenance and robotics technologies

 Delivering capability across key fusion challenges

-Fusion pipe maintenance projects, delivered by M5tec Ltd., RED Engineering and The Welding Institute, demonstrated remotely deployed tools for cutting, aligning, clamping and welding pipework in constrained environments.
-This included advances in mechanical pipe connections, laser cutting and rewelding techniques, and improved understanding of welding limitations in fusion‑relevant magnetic fields.
+M5tec Ltd, RED Engineering and The Welding Institute delivered the fusion pipe maintenance projects.
+These demonstrated remotely deployed tools for cutting, aligning, clamping and welding pipework in constrained environments.
+This included advances in mechanical pipe connections, laser cutting and rewelding techniques and improved understanding of welding limitations in fusion‑relevant magnetic fields.

 A complex robotic machine tool at RED Engineering.